29 Del. C. Pt. V, Ch. 52A

 (6) Employees enrolled in and receiving short-term disability (STD) compensation shall receive a maximum of 100% of base pay.
 If the employee is otherwise eligible for holiday pay or a paid leave other than identified in paragraph (b)(4) of this section, the employee will be granted 100% pay on the day in question without a residual.
 All leave supplements will be calculated on a pay period basis.

-(7) Once an employee exhausts their elimination period, the employee will be deemed to have applied for benefits under this section and shall not be eligible to utilize paid leave in lieu of application for short-term disability.
+(7) Except those who qualify for parental leave upon the birth of a child, once an employee exhausts their elimination period, the employee will be deemed to have applied for benefits under this section and shall not be eligible to utilize paid leave in lieu of application for short-term disability.

 (c) Long-term disability benefit. —